10th edition of Systema Naturae: Aves

 The snowy owl was included in the 10th edition as Strix scandiaca.

 Linnaeus described birds as: "A beautiful and cheerful portion of created nature consisting of animals having a body covered with feathers and down; protracted and naked jaws (the beak), two wings formed for flight, and two feet.
-They are areal, vocal, swift and light, and destitute of external ears, lips, teeth, scrotum, womb, bladder, epiglottis, corpus callosum and its arch, and diaphragm."
+They are aerial, vocal, swift and light, and destitute of external ears, lips, teeth, scrotum, womb, bladder, epiglottis, corpus callosum and its arch, and diaphragm."

 Linnaeus divided the birds based upon the characters of the bill and feet, into the following 6 orders and 63 genera: